PradaShades/Rainbow-Role/README.md

 # Guilded Rainbow Role

-A Python bot that continuously cycles a Guilded server role through a list of colors, giving your role a rainbow effect.
+A Python bot that continuously cycles a Guilded server role through a list of colors, creating a rainbow effect for your role.

 ## Features
 - Automatically cycles a role through multiple colors